legislation/data-documentation/model/legislation.md

 Each item of legislation has an original version (although we do not always hold its text), or two original versions for dual-language legislation in English and Welsh.

-The original text of an item does not change once it is passed, except that for secondary legislation one of the following may occur:
+The original text of an item does not change once it is passed, except that one of the following may occur:

- * the department or body who submitted the legislation may issue a [correction slip](../glossary.md#correction-slip--corrigendum) to correct errors that do not substantially change the meaning of the text;
+ * the legislature, department or body who submitted the legislation for publication may issue a [correction slip](../glossary.md#correction-slip--corrigendum) to correct typographical errors that do not substantially change the meaning of the text;
- * a court may partly or wholly [quash](https://en.wikipedia.org/wiki/Judicial_review_in_English_law#Quashing_order) the item of legislation (declare it unlawful) if it determines that the government lacked the legal authority to make all or part of the legislation.
+ * for secondary legislation, a court may partly or wholly [quash](https://en.wikipedia.org/wiki/Judicial_review_in_English_law#Quashing_order) the item of legislation (declare it unlawful) if it determines that the government lacked the legal authority to make all or part of the legislation.

 An item of legislation may have one or more revised versions.
 A revised version is a version of the item’s text that shows the item as it applied at a particular point in time or in a particular legal jurisdiction within the UK.
 A revised version includes applicable amendments and/or other editorial commentary, such as information on which provisions are in force.

 A section of an item of legislation also has one or more versions.
-Each version of a section is contained within a version of its parent item or section
+Each version of a section is contained within a version of its parent item or section.

 Each revised version of an item or section of legislation may embody that item or section as it stood: